angelinaharris24/ece281-lab3/README.md

 If any of the `assert` statements fail **with** `severity error` then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.

-Waveform screenshot, top level diagram, and RTL schematic located in hdl folder Hardware demo sent via video to Captain Yarbrough on Teams
+Waveform screenshot, top level diagram, and RTL schematic located in hdl folder.

+Hardware demo sent via video to Captain Yarbrough on Teams.

 Documentation: No outside help received on code.
-Worked with C3C Zoe Bresnahan (my partner) on the Lab Report
+Worked with C3C Zoe Bresnahan (my partner) on the Lab Report.

 ![Waveform from thunderbird_fsm_tb](Waveform.png)